mem48/geocompr/main.md

 Still, it is rather unforgiving regarding class, object and variable declarations forcing you to think about a well-designed programming structure.
 This is especially useful in large projects with thousands of lines of codes placed in numerous files.
 Following the *write once, run anywhere* principle, Java is platform-independent (which is unusual for a compiled programming language).
-Overall, Java's compiled language has an excellent performance on large-scale systems making it a suitable candidate for complex architecture projects such as programming a desktop GIS.
+Overall, compiled Java programs have an excellent performance on large-scale systems making them suitable candidates for complex architecture projects such as programming a desktop GIS.
 However, Java is probably less suitable for statistical modeling and visualization compared to Python or R.
 First and foremost, though you can do data science with Java [@brzustowicz_data_2017], Java offers much fewer statistical libraries especially when compared with R.
 Secondly, interpreted languages (such as R and Python) are often easier to write (at the prize of lower performance) than compiled languages (such as Java and C++).